Mobile Game Development

-Smartphones and tablets are full of entertainment options for out-of-home gamers.
-While many play just to kill time, the others take it up as a hobby.
-Some even find new friends and communicate in multiplayer games.
+Smartphones and tablets are full of entertainment options for those who like to play on-the-go.
+For many, games are just a way to kill time, while others take it up as a more serious hobby.
+Some even make new friends online and hang out together in multiplayer games.

-You probably know such hits as Angry Birds, Clash of Clans, Fruit Ninja, Plants vs. Zombies, Subway Surfers.
-They’ve encouraged a number of startups to dive into the industry and come up with a mobile app or game.
-As simple as it may seem, such a project requires profound technology knowledge, creative thinking, and technical workflow skills.
-But are these lo-fi, compared to desktop and console, games can turn into a profitable business?
+You are probably familiar with popular games such as Angry Birds, Clash of Clans, Fruit Ninja, Plants vs. Zombies, Subway Surfers.
+They have been a source of inspiration for many startups to dive into the industry and come up with a mobile app or game.
+As easy as it may seem, these kinds of projects require advanced technological knowledge, creative thinking, and technical workflow skills.
+Compared with desktop and console games, these mobile games are relatively simple — so can they really turn into a profitable business?

 Top grossing mobile games

-The Gaming Spotlight 2022 report from Data.ai and IDC revealed that mobile games make 61% of the global gaming market, which is set to hit $222 billion by late 2022.
-From this, consumer spending on mobile games will generate $135 billion in revenue.
+The Gaming Spotlight 2022 report from Data.ai and IDC revealed that mobile games make up 61% of the global gaming market, which reached $222 billion by late 2022.
+From this, consumer spending on mobile games generated $135 billion in revenue.

-Meanwhile, in autumn 2022, a total of 41 great titles can boast over $1 billion in revenue.
-However, not every game dev creates a masterpiece.
-It’s not enough to copy some AAA-level title for success.
-Before turning an idea into a startup, one needs to study the major competitors in their target genre.
-Here are the top 10 billion-revenue games:
+To date, a total of 41 great titles have generated over $1 billion in revenue.
+However, not every game dev can create a masterpiece.
+It takes much more than copying some AAA title to achieve success in the gaming industry.
+Before turning an idea into a startup, it is vital to study major competitors in your target genre.
+To start, have a look at the top 10 billion-dollar revenue games:

 Mobile game development stages

-Want to know how mobile games are developed, where to start, and what steps are required?
-All this comes down to 7 stages:
+Do you want to know how to get started developing mobile games and what steps are required?
+The process boils down to 7 stages:

-1. Studying the market and coming up with an idea.
+1. Studying the market and coming up with a concept.

 2. Choosing a category for the future game.